9th Annual ESHE Meeting – 19-21st September 2019 in Liège, Belgium

 Pecha Kucha Presentations

-Each Pecha Kucha presentation will be strictly limited to 6 minutes and 40 seconds, and must contain exactly 20 slides.
+Each Pecha Kucha presentation will be strictly limited to 6 minutes and 40 seconds, and must contain exactly 20 slides (inclusive of title and acknowledgement slides).
 For more information on the Pecha Kucha format, please visit: www.pechakucha.org.
-The screen will be in 16:9 format.
-Please take this into consideration when formatting your slides to take advantage of the screen.
+We recommend the use of 16:9 format for your presentation.
+Final presentations must be uploaded HERE by Sept.
+13, 2019.

-Following the success of the past two years, the ESHE Board has decided to offer travel grants to students attending the 2017 ESHE meeting in Leiden, The Netherlands.
+Following the success of the past two years, the ESHE Board has decided to offer travel grants to students attending the 2019 ESHE meeting.

 How to apply:

 - First ensure that you have registered for the 2019 meeting and have submitted an abstract.